Kayla McAlister: 2012–13 Seven Series Season

-2013-2014 Seven Series Season
+2013–14 Seven Series Season

 Prior to playing sevens rugby McAlister was employed in a full-time administrative position at the Ministry of Justice.
-For the first two years of her rugby career, she would juggle the two, training from 6 to 8am, work for eight hours and then train again in the evening.
+For the first two years of her rugby career, she would juggle the two, training from 6 to 8 a.m., working for eight hours and then training again in the evening.
 In 2014 after she was given the financial security of a contract she resigned from the Ministry of Justice due to the increasing demands of rugby training every day plus travelling to tournaments.
 The giving up of her full time job did however allow her the opportunity to begin studying part-time towards a childcare qualification.

 New Zealand won the Women's Sevens Series for the second time by winning the final tournament in Amsterdam, the third victory of the season, winning 29–12 against Australia with McAlister contributing a try.

-With 20 tries McAlister was New Zealand’s leading try scorer in the 2013-14s season, one more than Woodman.
+With 20 tries, McAlister was New Zealand's leading try scorer in the 2013–14 season, one more than Woodman.

-2014-2015 Seven Series Season
+2014–15 Seven Series Season

-Following a serious neck injury towards the end of the 2013-14 season she was unavailable for the latter half of 2014 and narrowly missed selection for the Dubai tournament, which signalled the start of the 2024-15 Sevens Series season.
-McAlister proved that she was back to her best by scoring 12 tries for Auckland to assist them in winning the national provincial women's sevens title in Rotorua in early January 2015, for which she was awarded the Anna Richards Trophy for the best women player.
+Following a serious neck injury towards the end of the 2013–14 season she was unavailable for the latter half of 2014 and narrowly missed selection for the Dubai tournament, which signalled the start of the 2014–15 Sevens Series season.
+McAlister scored 12 tries for Auckland to assist them in winning the national provincial women's sevens title in Rotorua in early January 2015, for which she was awarded the Anna Richards Trophy for the best women player.
 This performance ensured that McAlister was among the 19 players contracted for 2015.
 Her appearance for the New Zealand team was at the São Paulo tournament in March 2015.

-2015-2016 Seven Series Season
+2015–16 Seven Series Season

 She missed the start of the 2015–16 season at Dubai due to a foot injury, but was still named in January 2016 as a member of squad of 22 contracted for the 2016 year.
 Upon her return she scored two tries in the quarter-final and two in the semi-final lost to Canada at the São Paulo tournament, her only tournament of the season before the last tournament played in France.

 Despite missing the start of the season she still was able to score 15 tries by its competition.